technorthodox

 Next, we’ll look at Promises, and how they help to bring asynchronous programming back to a model that is simpler and more familiar.

-OOCSS slides and more from the jQuery Pgh meetup
+OOCSS Slides and More From the jQuery Pgh Meetup

 I hope everyone who attended last night’s jBurgh meetup had as much fun as I did, and enjoyed my talk on OOCSS.
 I thought it was a great low-key event, and I have to say that the discussion after the presentation and hanging around talking to everyone were the best parts.